 Hats or bandanas of any kind are not permitted.
-This includes dress out days and when passing to and from classes.
 Girls may wear bows no longer than 5 inches, head bands, and hair clips.
 Headwear may not have logos, such as Nike or Addidas.

 Underwear

 NO undergarments of any kind may be showing.
 Nothing other than a white undershirt or a white camisole may be worn under the uniform shirt, with the exception of cold weather days.
 Students may wear a uniform solid white or light blue long sleeve shirt, under their uniform shirt, during cold weather.
 Risse Brothers does sell the long sleeve shirts in white and light blue.